dra2020/rdapy/docs/_pages/extracting-data.md

-# How to Extract Data from GeoJSON Files
+---
+layout: page
+title: Extracting Data
+permalink: extracting-data/
+---

 With fully connected adjacency graphs in hand, you can extract precinct data for scoring from the DRA geojson files.

 ## Create data maps